Skip to content

 Peer Mentor Job Description and Requirements

-Thank you for your interest in becoming a peer mentor for students enrolled in the Mason Autism Support Initiative program.
+Thank you for your interest in becoming a Peer Mentor for students enrolled in the Mason Autism Support Initiative!
 Peer Mentors play an extremely valuable role in providing individualized support for students as they navigate through social and academic aspects of life at Mason.
-Mentors assist students with social skills, engaging with peers, and getting involved on campus with clubs and organizations.
+Mentors assist students in a small-group setting (2-3 students) with social skills, engaging with peers, and getting involved on campus with clubs and organizations.
 Mentors maintain regular contact with their mentees one to two times a week to assist with the achievement of academic and social goals, promoting a positive university experience.

 • Minimum GPA 2.8